bea-org/website/index.md

 ### Extremely simple 😉

-We want to make your giving experience simpler but also on the go, generosity can hit anytime :)
+We want to make your giving experience simpler but also on the go, generosity can hit anytime!

 ### Control is yours 🔒